Wednesday, October 8, 2025

 This classical springhouse is one of several on the grounds of The Greenbrier.
 (Photo courtesy The Greenbrier)

 Sibray said that as West Virginia moves toward the 21st century, he expects tourism destinations such as Salt Sulphur Springs to reassert their importance.
-While, he said, the old resorts may not become major employers, though has remained so, the state's streams and pleasant weather will attract investment as opportunities grow.
+While, he said, the old resorts may not become major employers, though has remained so, the state's streams and pleasant weather will attract investment as remote-work opportunities grow.

 "Thanks to increasing broadband infrastructure and the burgeoning , we in the real estate business expect to see more investors arriving to help build the state into an attractive economic destination," he said.